 Hegel remarks somewhere that all great world-historic facts and personages appear, so to speak, twice.
 He forgot to add: the first time as tragedy, the second time as farce.
 (Marx, The Eighteenth Brumaire of Louis Napoleon)

 So with that in mind, I will say that the signs of this currently cresting white wave began to appear at least as far back as 2009.
-I find myself remembering back to Al Jazeera English’s programme People & Power and its excellent episode that year entitled White Power USA which discussed the absolutely astronomical rise in the white right, in particular armed white militia-type organizations, following the election of the first African person to the Whitest House.
-Alongside this we of course then saw an avalanche of other forms of white settler reaction.
-It was not long before we witnessed the emergence of the Tea Party, which carried firearms into Washington DC and called for a second American revolution.
-We also saw the rise of the closely related Birther Movement, which so deeply could not fathom that an African could become president that it reacted in the most mind-boggling of ways: the belief that the only possibility was that he was born on the African continent, and thus ineligible for the office.
-The past eight years has seen a veritable explosion of other unabashedly white supremacist and settler revanchist forces in the u.s. from the Ku Klux Klan (which actually endorsed Trump, though on camera he feigned ignorance) to an array of Neo-Nazi and Fascist-type forces.
+I find myself remembering back to Al Jazeera English’s programme People & Power and its excellent episode that year entitled White Power USA which discussed the absolutely astronomical rise in the white right, in particular armed white militia-type organizations, following the election of the first Black person to the Whitest House.
+Alongside this we of course then saw an avalanche of other forms of white settler/master reaction.
+It was not long before we witnessed the emergence of the Tea Party, which carried firearms into Washington D.C. and called for a second American revolution.
+We also saw the rise of the closely related Birther Movement, which so deeply could not fathom that a Black person could become president that it reacted in the most mind-boggling of ways: the belief that the only possibility was that he was born on the African continent, and thus ineligible for the office.
+The past eight years has seen a veritable explosion of other unabashedly white supremacist and settler/master revanchist forces in the U.S. from the Ku Klux Klan (which actually endorsed Trump, though on camera he feigned ignorance) to an array of Neo-Nazi and Fascist-type forces.

-But that wasn’t enough for a significant portion of the settler population.
+But that wasn’t enough for a significant portion of the settler/master population.
 And on this we must be clear that it is a significant portion.
 It serves us absolutely no good to live in an imagined world where these forces represent a minority; a particularly noisy one, but one never-the-less.
-For many American settlers, after eight years of a Black president—no matter how imperialist, how neocolonialist, how capitalist, and after being constantly warned by forces of the right-wing, whitestream media of an impending demographic catastrophe—when they gazed deep into their souls on Tuesday night, they found only a sickly grinning mass of white nationalists.
+For many citizens of the American settler/master garrison, after eight years of a Black president—no matter how imperialist, how neocolonialist, how capitalist, and after being constantly warned by forces of the right-wing, whitestream media of an impending demographic catastrophe—when they gazed deep into their souls on Tuesday night, they found only a sickly grinning mass of white nationalists.

-Again, make no mistake, Clinton also represents settler colonialism, anti-Blackn racism, Orientalism, capitalist parasitism, imperial white power and perpetual war upon the colonized and poor peoples of the Third and Fourth Worlds and the ecological web in which we are all embedded.
+Again, make no mistake, Clinton also represents settler colonialism, antiblackness, Orientalism, capitalist parasitism, imperial white power and perpetual war upon the colonized and poor peoples of the Third and Fourth Worlds and the ecological web in which we are all embedded.
 The Clinton Dynasty has been responsible for unimaginable terror and imperialist murder which has been unleashed on the peoples of Rwanda, Somalia, Haiti, Iraq, Libya, Syria, Palestine and Yugoslavia.
-They were responsible for putting into place domestic colonial policies that significantly increased federal funding for police and prisons in African and Urban Indigenous communities, which in turn have led to increased, horrific police murder and incarceration of Indigenous and African people.
+They were responsible for putting into place domestic colonial policies that significantly increased federal funding for police and prisons in Black and Urban Indigenous communities, which in turn have led to increased, horrific police murder and incarceration of Red and Black people.
 The Clinton Foundation stole billions of dollars from the impoverished people Haiti, money that was supposed to build hospitals.
-As Secretary of State, Hillary oversaw a regime in the Honduras that murdered indigenous rights leaders.
+As Secretary of State, Hillary oversaw a regime in the Honduras that murdered Indigenous rights leaders.

 However in the context of this electoral contest Clinton was the measured bourgeois technocrat.
 She argued for fine-tuning the system in the interests of big capital, financial capital and neoliberal globalization.
 Trump was, and is, something different.
-He was elected to take a sledgehammer to a system that many settlers believed was being taken over by creeping political correctness, feminism, Black and Native peoples, and a neoliberal capitalism that sent their jobs oversees.
+He was elected to take a sledgehammer to a system that many settlers believed was being taken over by creeping political correctness, feminism, Black, Red and Brown peoples, and a neoliberal capitalism that sent their jobs oversees.

 The militia movements.
 The Border vigilantes.
 The Neo-Nazis and Klansman.
 The Birther Movement.
 The Tea Party.
-These were the proverbial canaries in the coal mines regarding the attitudes of a significant sector of the settler population, years before Trump ever took those first steps that have now lead him to the post of commander-in-chief.
+These were the proverbial canaries in the coal mine regarding the attitudes of a significant sector of the settler/master population, years before Trump ever took those first steps that have now lead him to the post of commander-in-chief.
 Trump was not the origin, but rather the culmination in many ways of those (re)emergent forces of white reaction.
 For many of his white working class supporters, who helped him absolutely crumble the traditional liberal democratic stronghold of the Rust Belt and Upper Midwest, the fine tuning of neoliberalism, settler colonialism, anti-Black racism and imperialism are not enough.
 No, for them, the maintenance of naked white power was, and is, the principal goal.
-They see their way of life under threat, as comrade Estes said, by the insurgent movements for liberation, decolonization, reparation and rematriation of Indigenous Peoples, African [eoples, and all other oppressed peoples in the world.
+They see their way of life under threat, as comrade Estes said, by the insurgent movements for liberation, decolonization, reparation and rematriation of Red Peoples, Black peoples, and all other oppressed peoples in the world.

 The left, again, of whatever stripe, has never really seemed willing to deal with that.
 Given the chaos and upheavals in both the continental settler colonial regime and global capitalist world-system, driven by movements for liberation and decolonization, it is likely that this is only going to intensify.
-Thus we, or more particularly those amongst the left, especially the white left, need to deeply grapple with these issues.
+Those amongst the left, especially the white left, need to deeply grapple with these issues.
 They need to work to dislocate themselves from their own imbrication in the Eurocentric and parasitic order of things.
 Only then will they be able to see the world for how it really is.

 The nasty in-your-face truth of whiteness, or more correctly white power, is that it is so much deeper than an issue of false consciousness, hegemonic culture or ideology.
-Indeed, we do ourselves a profound disservice when we buy into what amounts to left-wing conspiracy theories which postulate that possessive whiteness is a mask, a front, a veneer, that obscures class relations, or some other dispensation of power, that are supposedly more fundamental than these other antagonisms and contradictions.
+Those things of course all profoundly important.
+I would never deny that.
+But we indeed do ourselves a profound disservice when we buy into what amounts to left-wing conspiracy theories which postulate that possessive whiteness is simply a mask, a front, a veneer, that obscures class relations, or some other dispensation of power, that are supposedly more fundamental than these other antagonisms and contradictions.

 And, against the cries of heresy from within the left, we must be firm and declare that as whiteness is a materialist relationship, it is a relationship in which there are material benefits to those on top.
 The settler working class, those who veered so hard into the Trump camp, benefit from stolen Indigenous land, stolen Black labour, and ongoing targeted violence against our bodies and nations.
-Indeed their entire society would not exist without it, and whiteness, as an attitude, is outlined in part by a deep, one might even say pathological, sense of territorial entitlement: this is their land, their country and they will fight to death to keep it.
+Indeed their entire society would not exist without it, and whiteness, as an attitude, is outlined in part by a deep, one might even say pathological, sense of territorial entitlement: this is their land damnit, their country; they fought for it and they will fight to death to keep it.

 They also benefit deeply from the parasitic structure of the modern/colonial/capitalist world-economy, a world-economy in which the handful of wealthy countries absorb value and the inexpensive products of Third World labour—which are dispersed to the metropolitan working class through superwages, cheap goods and a social democratic welfare state—while exporting death, pain and immiseration to the colonies on a global scale.

 And, as I said, this is the world that is under threat.
 It is under threat because the oppressed peoples of the Third and Fourth Worlds are rising up to take back what is ours: our lands, our resources, and our lives.
-The pedestal is crumbling.
+The material basis is crumbling.

-As another comrade, himself a revolutionary anti-imperialist and long-time resident of appalachia and the so-called “Rust Belt,” put it Tuesday night: there is also a movement against this, a movement of settler revanchism, which seeks to reclaim not only a set of global privileges that it is FELT are deserved, but which the settler nation has been historically conditioned by 250 years of direct material benefits to EXPECT to be the order of things.
-That Trump basically swept the Rust Belt, states which democratic party liberals had long assumed were safely in their pocket, demonstrates in the most clear way the appeal of Trump’s particular brand of right-wing populist white nationalism has to working class settlers who, feeling the shock waves of a changing world order, have come to believe that their place at the top of the heap is threatened.
+As another comrade, himself a revolutionary anti-imperialist and long-time resident of Appalachia and the so-called “Rust Belt,” put it Tuesday night: there is also a movement against this, a movement of settler revanchism, which seeks to reclaim not only a set of global privileges that it is felt are deserved, but which the settler nation has been historically conditioned by 250 years of direct material benefits to expect to be the order of things.
+That Trump basically swept the Rust Belt, states which democratic party apparatchiks had long assumed were safely in their pocket, demonstrates in the most clear way the appeal of Trump’s particular brand of right-wing populist white nationalism has to working class whites who, feeling the shock waves of a changing world order, have come to believe that their place at the top of the heap is threatened.

-Indeed, I would go further and say that Trump’s relatively stunning victory shows the danger of the general leftist practice of for the last century ignoring, if not pandering directly to, the inherent underlying viciousness of the settler nation, across all internal lines of class and gender, through appeals to their misdiagnosed class interests.
-Yes Sanders appealed to them as well, however, we have to consider the truth of the fact that, following the failed candidacy of a soft social democrat, this sector of the settler nation, a sector we are told by 150 years of anti-capitalist orthodoxy is a sector whose direct materialist interests are in overturning the capitalist world-economy, swung hard towards a movement rooted deeply in white nationalism.
+Indeed, I would go further and say that Trump’s relatively stunning victory shows the danger of the general leftist practice of for the last century ignoring, if not pandering directly to, the inherent underlying viciousness of the settler/master nation, across all internal lines of class and gender, through appeals to their misdiagnosed class interests.
+Yes Sanders appealed to them as well, however, we have to consider the truth of the fact that, following the failed candidacy of a soft social democrat who called himself a socialist, this sector of the settler/master garrison, a sector we are told by 150 years of anti-capitalist orthodoxy is a sector whose direct materialist interests are in overturning the capitalist world-economy, swung hard towards a movement rooted deeply in white nationalism.
 Trump promised to make “their” America great again by effectively dragging it over piles of Red, Brown and Black bodies.
 And they lapped it up.

 There are lessons to be learned here.
 We cannot delude ourselves any longer.
 We must be clear, decisive and bold in both our analysis and our action if we are going to win.
 But in the end I do believe that we are winning.
 I have always had the deepest and most utter confidence in the global alignment of forces.